gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 And then just to show her that I *did* love her, despite her flightiness, I went to her father and told him *quite firmly* that she needed a new outfit for the picnic season.
-He almost choked on his pomegranate when the seamstress's accounting arrived, but no matter---Sehdie looked splendid, straight-backed and long-necked with stars in her eyes like the sequins on her sleeves.
-Just a few sequins, of course---nothing reveals a lack of quality like gaudiness---but oh, how all those "fashionable" girls seethed at the attention she got after that.
+He almost choked on his pomegranate when the seamstress's accounting arrived, but no matter—Sehdie looked splendid, straight-backed and long-necked with stars in her eyes like the sequins on her sleeves.
+Just a few sequins, of course—nothing reveals a lack of quality like gaudiness—but oh, how all those "fashionable" girls seethed at the attention she got after that.
 Young men and women lined up three at a time to recite poetry to her.
-Not that I let them, of course---it would have gone to her head.
+Not that I let them, of course—it would have gone to her head.

 They lined up for my sister in her day, and not just in threes.
-My cherished Awbé---always the sweetest-smelling flower in the garden, but always (dare I say it?) just a *teensy* bit flirtatious.
+My cherished Awbé—always the sweetest-smelling flower in the garden, but always (dare I say it?) just a *teensy* bit flirtatious.
 Not me, though.
 I was the sensible one, my cherished sister's shadow and conscience.  *I* was the one who kept track of all the stories her suitors told her so that I could reveal their mistruths and